avecris/Elk-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allows the process to be easily repeatable without errors.

-The playbook implements the following tasks:
+The Filebeat playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+-
-- ...
+-
-- ...
+-

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.